Please ensure Javascript is enabled for purposes of website accessibility

 Module summary

-This module covers essential topics for analyzing time-to-event data or survival times.
+This module covers essential topics for analysing time-to-event data or survival times.
 The emphasis is on practical aspects of applied data analysis in real-world datasets, without overlooking the underlying statistical theory.
-The module starts with illustrating the special features of survival data and introduces the basic mathematical functions central for describing and analysing survival times (the survival, hazard, and cumulative hazard functions), discussing their interrelationships and links to the cumulative distribution and probability density functions.
-A revision of basic theory in Maximum Likelihood Estimation and the Delta method for variance estimation takes place early on to ensure a smooth application of these methods in the context of survival analysis.
+The module begins by illustrating the special features of survival data and introducing the basic mathematical functions central for describing and analysing survival times (the survival, hazard, and cumulative hazard functions), discussing their interrelationships and links to the cumulative distribution and probability density functions.
+A revision of the basic theory in Maximum Likelihood Estimation and the Delta method for variance estimation takes place early on to ensure the effective application of these methods in the context of survival analysis.
 We then explain methods for summarising survival data based on non-parametric techniques to estimate survival functions such as the Kaplan-Meier and the Nelson-Aalen estimators and consider the derivations of variances and confidence intervals.
-We proceed with methods for comparing survival time distributions between two or more groups and discuss the derivation of the Logrank test, its underlying assumptions, and its relation to other tests, such as the Wilcoxon test.
-The module then turns to regression models for survival outcomes, emphasizing on the formulation and application of the Cox proportional hazards model (estimation, testing, prediction and interpretation of model coefficients), and ways to assess the validity of the model in practice.
-Some more general issues in regression modelling are discussed, including model fit, assessment of linearity, flexible modelling, and variable selection.
+We proceed with methods for comparing survival time distributions between two or more groups and discuss the derivation of the log-rank test, its underlying assumptions, and its relation to other tests, such as the Wilcoxon test.
+The module then turns to regression models for survival outcomes, emphasising the formulation and application of the Cox proportional hazards model (estimation, testing, prediction and interpretation of model coefficients), and ways to assess model validity in practice.
+Some more general issues in regression modelling are discussed, including model fit, linearity assessment, flexible modelling, and variable selection.
 We then extend the Cox model to incorporate time-dependent explanatory variables.
-Alternative models based on the use of parametric distributions (exponential, Weibull) are also examined.
-Finally, we introduce methods for summarising times-to-event for different causes of event (competing risks), and describe models for cause-specific survival data.
-Class materials include lecture presentations and readings (journal papers and book chapters) along with Lab exercises and individual assignments using the R software for implementing survival analyses of real-world clinical and epidemiological studies.
-Stata code is also provided for optional study.
+Alternative proportional-hazards models based on parametric distributions (exponential, Weibull) are also examined.
+Finally, we introduce methods for summarising times-to-event for different event causes (competing risks) and describe models for cause-specific survival data.
+Class materials include lecture presentations, readings (journal papers and book chapters), Lab exercises and individual assignments using the R software to implement survival analyses of real-world clinical and epidemiological studies.
+Stata code is also provided as an optional study.

 Recommended textbook